snowplow-archive/prestashop-scala-client/README.markdown

 * prestasac needs the API URL for configuration, not the shop URL.
 Passing a trailing slash on the API URL is optional
 * Rather than internally-overloaded methods taking generic parameters, prestasac has different methods for each possible set of parameters
-* When you pass in a URL, you just pass in the path, not the full domain

 #Forking